 How to Apply

-Our preferred method for submitting application materials for the LLM or SJD program is electronically via LSAC (Law School Admission Council).
+Our preferred method for submitting application materials for the LLM program is electronically via LSAC (Law School Admission Council).
 Please visit the LSAC website for account access or to create a new account.
 Complete application instructions are available on the electronic application for the Duke Law LLM program.

 Application Processing Fee